wittenbrock/wittenbrock-design-two/src/pages/blog/why-i-write.md

 alt: A person's hands typing on a MacBook laptop.
 ---

-Have you ever read a book or watched a movie, and six months later, when you recall it, you can't remember much about it?
-Try doing it right now – take a second – think about a book you read a few months ago.
-How much do you remember about it?
-Now think about a book you read one or two years ago; if it was fiction, can you recall all its significant characters?
+Have you ever read a book, and six months later, when you recall it, you can't remember much about it?
+Try doing it right now.
+Seriously&mdash;take a second and think about the last book you read.
+How much do you remember from it?
+Now think about a book you read one or two years ago.
+If it was fiction, can you recall its major characters?
 If it was non-fiction, can you remember all of the significant arguments?
-Suppose a friend was reading the book right now, and you were sitting with them over coffee.
-Could you summarize the book without missing anything important?

-Remembering things in detail is challenging.
+Remembering in detail is challenging.

-I write to increase the depth of my understanding and to help me remember.
+I've found that writing about the things I've learned helps solidify my memory.
 I've always learned best by doing.
-History has shown that if I just read a book, I'm probably going to forget most of it.
-But my comprehension increases if I write about it, takes notes on it, and have conversations about it.

-Learning isn't a passive activity.
-I've never been the type of student who can understand something fully by watching the teacher do the problem on the chalkboard.
-As programmers, we've all watched tutorials and mindlessly mimicked what the instructor was doing.
-To me, that's just the beginning of understanding something.
-The real learning starts when the video ends.
-Last week I went through a [GraphQL series](https://www.leveluptutorials.com/tutorials/how-to-make-a-graphql-api) to learn how to build and configure an API.
-I didn't really understand how it was working until I referenced the docs, had to troubleshoot on Stack Overflow, and began playing with the technology.

-My first reason for writing is self-serving, so you might be wondering why I'm writing this blog.
-Couldn't I just keep my notes and essays to myself?
-Good question.
-One of the web's most incredible innovations is the open sourcing of information.
-You can learn anything at any time since with the advent of the web.
-Since becoming a developer, over 90% of the tutorials, courses, and books I've studied have all been free.
-All the information I needed to become a developer was readily available on the web.
+Passively watching programming tutorials and mimicking the instructor doesn't do it for me.
+A deeper understanding happens when I take off the training wheels and start programming on my own.
+I have to play with a technology to master it.

+I like to think of the web as a massive mosaic of knowledge.
+To me, that's its most significant innovation: the open sourcing of information.
+This is what enabled me to become a programmer.
+All the information I needed to learn programming was freely available on the web.
+Think about how incredible that is.
+Anyone in the world with a computer, an internet connection, and enough time can do the same.

-So, why do I write?
-Because I want to contribute to this worldwide web of knowledge.
+So why do I write?
+Because I want to deepen my understanding and contribute to this worldwide web of knowledge.